Best Gold Mutual Funds in India (2026)

 Frequently Asked Questions(FAQs) on Gold Mutual Funds

-Gold mutual funds are investment funds that primarily invest in various forms of gold, such as physical gold or stocks of companies engaged in gold mining or production.
-A gold mutual fund portfolio allows investors to gain exposure to the price movements of gold without directly owning physical gold.
+Gold mutual funds are investment funds that primarily invest in gold and related assets, such as physical gold or stocks of companies engaged in gold mining or production.
+A gold mutual fund portfolio allows investors to gain exposure to gold price movements without directly owning physical gold.

 There are two main types of gold mutual funds in India: Gold ETFs (Exchange-Traded Funds) and Gold Fund of Funds.
 Gold ETFs invest directly in physical gold and are traded on stock exchanges, while the gold fund of funds invests in gold ETFs and other gold-related assets.